OpenSIPS/SIPssert/docs/config/scenario.md

 * `network`: describes the network device used for this scenario; available values are described in tests set [Networks](tests-set.md#neworks); this value is optional, and if missing, the tests set `network` value is considered
+* `networks`: similar with `network`, but defines additional networks to be used; if missing, no extra network is being used
 * `timeout`: a timeout, expressed in seconds, for running the entire scenario;
 this value is optional, and if it is missing, the tasks do not timeout ever
 * `init_tasks`: a list of tasks as described in [Tasks](../tasks.md) that